 Relationship of the action potential to the mechanical events in the ventricle

 They asked for a PV loop.
-This one would probably have been satisfactory, but one is puzzled as to how this is supposed to be better than simply plotting the ventricular pressure and volume over time, together with the action potential.
+Though the college felt this SAQ was "best answered using a ventricular pressure-volume loop and overlaying the phases of the ventricular action potential", no such loop exists anywhere in the literature, and what is offered here is a total confabulation.
+Moreover, one is puzzled as to how this is supposed to be better than simply plotting the ventricular pressure and volume over time, together with the action potential.

 Antoni, H. "Electrophysiology of the heart at the single cell level and cardiac rhythmogenesis."
 Comprehensive Human Physiology.
 Springer, Berlin, Heidelberg, 1996.
 1825-1842.

 Pinnell, Jeremy, Simon Turner, and Simon Howell.
 "Cardiac muscle physiology."
 Continuing Education in Anaesthesia, Critical Care and Pain 7.3 (2007): 85-88.